homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kubGCSj5y3k" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

 Every computer on the Bitcoin network has a copy of the blockchain downloaded.
+These computers are called nodes, and they share information among each other.
 This is the key to many of Bitcoin's principles.

 Distributing the blockchain to many computers prevents one central authority from holding all the power, decentralizing the network.